paigenomadgirl/designmusings/content/blog/vint.md

 {{% figure src="/images/Category.jpg" %}}

-If you compare the Vint logo to another app's logo (in this case, gmail), you can see that the Vint logo is larger.
+If you compare the Vint logo to another app's logo (in this case, Gmail), you can see that the Vint logo is larger.
 This might have added to the difficulty users had in noticing the back arrow:

 {{% figure src="/images/Logos.png" %}}

-I realize that this design is in keeping with Andriod's design principles but the logo isn't needed- users know what app they're in.
+I realize that Vint's design is in keeping with Andriod's design principles but the logo isn't needed- users know what app they're in.
 Instead, I am leaning on material design and recommending that they remove the logo and increase the size of the back arrow.

 {{% figure src="/images/AfterLogo.jpg" %}}

 This is similar to Airbnb's app: